lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - When players focus the year input, the current value is auto-selected via `input.select()` and the state sync mirrors the latest `selectedYear` if it hadn’t been typed yet.
   - Ensures tapping the displayed year immediately highlights the full number so it can be overwritten without manual selection.

+### Mode-Aware When/Where Headings (2025-10-31)

+- **Components**: `src/components/layouts/GameLayout1.tsx`, `src/components/layouts/ResultsLayout2.tsx`
+  - The When/Where card titles now rely on the shared orange text utilities so Solo renders the orange accent by default, while `.mode-compete` and `.mode-levelup` remap those utilities to turquoise and pink respectively.
+  - When adding new headings that should follow the active mode accent, prefer `text-orange-*` helpers so the existing `.mode-*` overrides keep them synchronized across game and results surfaces.

 ### Guest CTA Gradient Alignment (2025-10-28)

 - **Components**: `src/components/NavProfile.tsx`, `src/components/layouts/ProfileLayout1.tsx`, `src/pages/FinalResultsPage.tsx`